Arces-Dilo: Dilo

-Dilo owes its origin to a Premonstratensian abbey (the Abbaye Notre-Dame de Dilo) founded in 1132 and enriched by many generous donations.
-The monks there developed an iron and steel works.
+Dilo owes originates from a Premonstratensian abbey (the Abbaye Notre-Dame de Dilo) founded in 1132 and enriched by many generous donations.
+The monks there developed iron and steel works.
 During his exile in France to Pontigny, Thomas Becket (called St. Thomas of Canterbury) stayed at Dilo, where he consecrated the church in 1168.

 The Chapel of Saint-Cartault, blessed and dedicated to worship in 1692, in the oldest parish church.